 Human Connections

-How about this: Although the flowers of many pinks are pink, it is the characteristic "pinked" petals (zigzag-edged, as if cut by a pinking shears) that gave them their name; the flowers, in turn, inspired the word pink as a color name.
+Members of genus Dianthus are commonly called "pinks," and many of them bear pink-colored flowers.
+But although the flowers of many pinks are pink, it is the characteristic "pinked" petals (zigzag-edged, as if cut by a pinking shears) that gave them their name.
+It was the flowers of pinks that inspired the word pink as a color name.
+Pink wasn't used as the name for a color until the late 1600s, but pink as an verb (to cut in a punched or pecked pattern) dates back to the 1300s.

 Deptford, now a part of London, is where a 1633 botanical book claimed this species grew.
 However, since that tome said it was a "creeping pink" with leaves lying "flat upon the ground," it seems a different species had been observed.
 Other languages use different common names.